ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Microsoft Azure services are available globally and provides geographical, regional, data centre, virtual infrastructure, and application resiliency.
 This allows the Microsoft Azure platform and Office 365 to combat and minimise potential disasters such as customers loss of connectivity to data or loss of data.

 Data availability is an important part of making sure that end users have access to the data when they require it.
-The cloud-based service of Microsoft Office 365 will replicate and store Agency’s data in multiple data centres which are geographically dispersed  (see [Exchange data resiliency](https://docs.microsoft.com/en-us/office365/enterprise/office-365-exchange-data-resiliency) and [Office 365 data resiliency](https://docs.microsoft.com/en-us/office365/Enterprise/office-365-data-resiliency-overview)).
+The cloud-based service of Microsoft Office 365 will replicate and store Agency's data in multiple data centres which are geographically dispersed  (see [Exchange data resiliency](https://docs.microsoft.com/en-us/office365/enterprise/office-365-exchange-data-resiliency) and [Office 365 data resiliency](https://docs.microsoft.com/en-us/office365/Enterprise/office-365-data-resiliency-overview)).
 The Office 365 applications that provide this data availability are:

 * Exchange
 * SharePoint